Wu Zetian: Ruling with Emperor Gaozong (660–683)

-Soon, Empress Wu's relationship with Li Xián also deteriorated because he had become unsettled after hearing rumors that he was not born to her but to her sister, the Lady of Han.
-When Wu heard of his fearfulness, she became angry with him.
-She had her literary staff write two works, Good Examples for Shaoyang (少陽正範, "Shaoyang" being an oblique term for a crown prince) and Biographies of Filial Sons (孝子傳) and gave them to Li Xian, and further wrote a number of letters rebuking him, making him more fearful.
-In 678, contemporary poet Luo Binwang 骆宾王 criticized Wu's involvement in governmental affairs: "She whispered slander from behind her sleeves, and swayed emperor with vixen flirting."
-Luo's remarks angered Wu and he was dismissed and imprisoned.
-Furthermore, the sorcerer Ming Chongyan (明崇儼), whom both Wu and Gaozong respected, had said that Li Xián was unsuitable to inherit the throne and was assassinated in 679.
-The assassins were not caught, making Wu suspect that Li Xián was behind the assassination.
-Li Xian was also known for his liking of music and women.
-(Some historians, pointing to oblique references that he was "particularly close" to a number of male servants, also believe that he liked sexual relations with both women and men.)
-When Wu heard this, she had people report the news to Gaozong.
-In 680, Li Xián was accused of crimes and during an investigation by the officials Xue Yuanchao, Pei Yan, and Gao Zhizhou, a large number of weaponry was found in his palace.
-Wu formally accused him of treason and the assassination of Ming.
-Gaozong wanted to forgive Li Xián for treason, but Wu refused, saying, "Heaven and the world cannot stand the conspiracy against the Son of Heaven.
-How can he be forgiven? if you do not treat your loved ones with justice, how can you maintain order?"
-He surrendered at her insistence.
-Li Xián was deposed and exiled, and at Wu's request, placed under house arrest.
+Soon, Empress Wu's relationship with Li Xián also deteriorated because Li Xián had become unsettled after hearing rumors that he was not born to Empress Wu—but to her sister, the Lady of Han.
+When Empress Wu heard of his fearfulness, she became angry with him.
+In 678, contemporary poet Luo Binwang criticizes Empress Wu's involvement in governmental affairs: "She whispered slander from behind her sleeves, and swayed emperor with vixen flirting."
+Luo Binwang remarks angered Empress Wu and he dismissed and imprisoned.

+Furthermore, the sorcerer Ming Chongyan (明崇儼), whom both she and Emperor Gaozong respected, had stated that Li Xián was unsuitable to inherit the throne and was assassinated in 679.
+The assassins were not caught—causing Wu to suspect that Li Xián was behind the assassination.
+In 680, Li Xián was accused of crimes and during an investigation by the officials Xue Yuanchao, Pei Yan, and Gao Zhizhou, a large number of weaponry was found in Li Xián's palace.
+Empress Wu formally accused Li Xián of treason and the assassination of Ming.
+Emperor Gaozong wanted to forgive Li Xián for treason, but Empress Wu refused and he surrendered at her insistence.
+Li Xián was deposed and exiled, and at her request, he was placed under house arrest as a normal person.